neoforged/governance/maintainer-policies-and-guidelines.md

 ## Guidelines

-- When making a "big-deal" PR, please post a link to the PR in the NeoForge Discord's maintance-talk channel, ping the maintance role, and leave a short sentence on what the PR is about.
+- When making a "big-deal" PR, please post a link to the PR in the NeoForge Discord's maintenance-talk channel, ping the maintainer role, and leave a short sentence on what the PR is about.

   - A "big-deal" PR is one that has a significant impact on many systems, changes the project ecosystem, or requires significant coordination with external projects.